 Sous vide is a great method for cooking steak, keeping the steak tender and juicy without the risk of overcooking.
 Nevertheless, a common inquiry emerges: Can you sous vide frozen steak?
-In this article, we'll help you address this question and provide step-by-step instructions on how to sous vide a frozen steak.
+In this post, I'll help you address this question and provide step-by-step instructions on how to sous vide a frozen steak.
 Let's dig in and find out.

 What Does Sous Vide Mean?